 Mrs. Sarah Prior is the Special Educational Needs and Disability Coordinator and she holds the postgraduate qualification in SEND (NASENDCO).
 Whaddon C of E School is a very small school and therefore does not have a formal leadership team.
 SEN matters are therefore raised by the SENDCo/headteacher and discussed during staff meetings, as a set agenda item.
-In addition, SEN information is shared on the headteacher's report to governors with updates on numbers of children in school on SEND support Plans and EHC plans, current support programmes and their impact on pupil attainment and progress.
+In addition, SEN information is discussed half termly with the SEN governor and that report is shared on governor hub.
+SEN information is included in the headteacher's report to governors with updates on numbers of children in school on SEND support Plans and EHC plans, current support programmes and their impact on pupil attainment and progress.
 The headteacher and SEND governor assume the role of SEND advocates at Full Governing Body Meetings.